UweTrottmann/SeriesGuide/docs/backup-json-schema.md

 ]
 ```

-When importing from another app our data source here is an example of the minimal amount of values:
+When importing from another app or data source a minimal amount of values can be enough, here is an
+example:

 [shows-import-minimal.json](shows-import-minimal.json)